Frequently Asked Questions

 If I'm innocent, why do I need a lawyer?
 Doesn't that make me look guilty?

 Many times, it’s a numbers game.
 Demanding a lawyer is smart.
 Trusting the police is not smart.
-Innocent people go to prison all the time.
+Innocent people can and do go to prison.

 You definitely need a lawyer, especially if you’re innocent.
 The toughest part of criminal defense work is that the client trusted the police and consented to be interrogated without counsel.
 Don’t do that!
 Let Leigh Law Roar to your Rescue!